junxit/us-congress-bills-117/bill.md

   - **(4)** in subsection (g)—
     - **(A)** by redesignating paragraphs (2), (3), and (4) as paragraphs (3), (4), and (5), respectively; and
     - **(B)** by inserting, after paragraph (1), the following new paragraph (2):
-      > - **(2)** The terms “military orders” and “permanent change of station” have the meanings given such terms in section 305.
+      > - **(2)** The terms military orders and permanent change of station have the meanings given such terms in section 305.

 - **(b)** *Retroactive application* The amendments made by this section shall apply to stop movement orders issued on or after March 1, 2020.